podhmo/swagger-bundler/README.rst

 getting started
 ----------------------------------------

-0. generate your config file
+0. generating your config file
-1. use it
+1. using it

 0. generating your config file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^